colinleach/r_concepts/concepts/vectors/about.md

 v <- c(4, 7, x)
 ```

-If the vector starts small and grows during runtime -- for example, adding values in a loop -- it can be significantly faster to pre-allocate a long vector which can be filled with real data later:
+If the vector starts small and grows a lot during runtime -- for example, adding values in a loop -- it can be significantly faster to pre-allocate a long vector which can be filled with real data later:

 ```R
 v <- vector(length = 100)
 ```

+This minimizes the need for copying of the vector: a slow operation for long vectors.

 ## Ranges, sequences, repeats